InRule/Samples/Developer Samples/WindowsContainers/readme.md

 Once you've followed all of the steps in a respective setup guide and verified things are working properly, you'll be ready to use the InRule images!

-> 👉 Note: make sure to switch your running Dockerd from Linux to Windows containers!
+> 👉 Note: make sure to switch your running Docker from Linux to Windows containers!

 ## Configuring SSL